Human relationships are always emotional, because relationships serve as mirrors.

 The Two of Cups reminds us that partnership is actually a series of lessons and experiences brought to us so that we can learn more about ourselves.
 Know that your partner reflects your own shadow and your own light right back at you and use those reflections to understand (and hopefully appreciate!) yourself on a deeper level.

 Have a question you want personalized insight into?
-You can schedule a Tarot card reading or an astrology reading with me here.
+You can schedule an astrology reading with me here.